yourWaifu/sleepy-discord/source/documentation.html.md

 # A Warm Welcome

 Hello there, if you are looking for some help on using the Sleepy Discord Library, then you came to the right place (I hope it is).
-If you have any questions you can ask me ( Sleepy Flower Girl ) on discord; right now there is no official server for this library, but you can alway find me on the Discord api server.
+If you have any questions you can ask me ( Sleepy Flower Girl ) on Discord; right now there is no official server for this library, but you can alway find me on the Discord server.
 If you like to help, you can always make a pull request for the docs or the library itself on github.
 Thanks!

 # Topics
 <table>